mcfx/qemu-judger-test/readme.md

 # QEMU Judger Test

-This project was done 2 months ago, and I can't remember everything very well, so the steps here may be wrong.
+This project was ~~done~~ abandoned 2 months ago, and I can't remember everything very well, so the steps here may be wrong.

 ## Setup